LithiumWaves/danganronpa-sillytavern/README.md

 # Danganronpa Extension

-A Monopad-style SillyTavern extension with progression, trust tracking, truth-bullet parsing, gift/inventory systems, map navigation, and optional OpenRouter-powered generation.
+Adds a menu based on the Monopad from **Danganronpa V3** with progression, trust tracking, truth-bullet parsing, gift/inventory systems, map navigation, and optional OpenRouter-powered generation.

 ## Installation
 1. Place this folder in:
    `scripts/extensions/third-party/danganronpa-extension`
 2. Refresh/reload SillyTavern.
-3. Open **Extensions** and enable **Danganronpa Extension**.
+Alternatively, install directly from SillyTavern by accessing the extensions tab and pasting the main link.
-4. In chat, click the Monopad crest button to open the UI.
+3. In chat, click the Monopad crest button to open the UI.

+## Requirements:
+The Lorebook: x
+The Generation Preset: x

 ## What the extension includes

 ### Monopad tabs
 - **Truth (🧠):** Stores discovered Truth Bullets, supports detail view and removal.
-- **Map (🌐):** Area/floor navigation plus MonoMono Machine interaction.
+- **Map (🌐):** Area/floor navigation plus MonoMono Machine minigame.
 - **Gifts & Skills (🎁):** Inventory, item browsing, gifting flow, and skill shop display.
 - **Social (👥):** Character list, trust/distrust progress, and generated profile notes.
 - **Settings (⚙️):** Audio/display toggles, progression reset, generation provider selection.

+### Class Trials

+Coming soon

 ### Progression and currencies
-- **Monocoins** and **XP** are awarded from core actions (for example Truth Bullet and social progress events).
+- **Monocoins** and **XP** are awarded from core actions (for example obtaining Truth Bullets and social progress events).
 - **Trust Fragments** are granted on social rank-up and spent in the skill shop.
 - Player progression displays **Level** and **XP bar** in the Monopad top bar.